Home Up Search

 Email: guttrachi@aol.com

-Capabilities: Welding process and consumable assessment, selection and automation.
-Assistance with reduction in shielding gas waste and training welders and supervisors on the technical aspects of its control.
+Capabilities: Assistance with reduction in shielding gas waste.
+Training welders and supervisors on the technical aspects of shielding gas control.
+Welding process and consumable assessment, selection and automation.
 Welding process training.
-Extensive practical experience increasing welding productivity and submerged arc welding in pipe production.
+Extensive practical experience increasing welding productivity with the submerged arc welding process in gas and oil transmission pipe, vessel, heavy section weldments etc .

 Academic Background/Affiliations: Mr. Uttrachi has a Bachelors and Masters Degree in Mechanical Engineering and a Master of Science Degree in Management from New Jersey Institute of Technology (NJIT).
 He is a member of ASME and AWS.
-A recent honor was being selected as an AWS Counselor for his leadership and training efforts.
-The citation for that award included the following wording; "- -he has trained a whole generation of salesman, end users and distributors in a wide variety of welding processes and equipment through personnel training and development of training materials."
+He was selected as an AWS Counselor for his leadership and training efforts.
+The citation for that award included the following wording; "- - he has trained a whole generation of salesman, end users and distributors in a wide variety of welding processes and equipment through personnel training and development of training materials."

-Mr. Uttrachi has been a Trustee of the AWS Foundation for the past 8 years and is currently Chairman of the Board of Trustees.
-He has served on numerous AWS committees including Filler Metals Committees, Technical Papers Committee, Handbook Committees, Marketing, Exhibition & Publication Committee which he chaired for 9 years, New Product Development and the Membership Committee.
-He currently is a member of the Metric Practice Committee, Intellectual Property Committee and Conference Committee.
-He is also a member of the American Society of Mechanical Engineers and serves as a Director of his local Section.
+Mr. Uttrachi was a Trustee of the AWS Education Foundation for 15 years and Chairman of its Board of Trustees for six.
+He has served on numerous AWS committees including Filler Metal Specification Committees, Technical Papers Committee, Handbook Committees, Marketing, Exhibition & Publication Committee, which he Chaired for 9 years, New Product Development and the Membership Committee.
+He currently is Chair of the Metric Practice Committee, and a member of the Technical Advisory Committee (TAC,) Intellectual Property and Conference Committees.
+He is also a member of the American Society of Mechanical Engineers and serves as Chair of his local Section.

-Patents: He holds a number of United States and foreign patents in the welding process, welding equipment and filler materials areas including three recent patents on weld shielding gas conservation and weld quality improvement:
+Patents: He holds a number of United States and foreign patents in the welding process, welding equipment and filler materials areas including six recent patents, four concerning weld shielding gas conservation and weld quality improvement:

 1. Patent # 3,659,073;” Method of DC Constant Potential Submerged Arc Welding”